 New York Hall of Science, 47-01 111th Street

-As you can probably tell from how often we write about it, Maker Faire is a true Mommy Poppins favorite.
+Maker Faire is a true Mommy Poppins favorite.
 Founded in California, Maker Faire debuted in NYC in 2010, and my family and I have attended every year.
 The grounds of the New York Hall of Science explode with all kinds of inventions and creations, everything from knitting to robotics, circus to interactive sculptures, computers to crafts.
 The Young Makers area is particularly inspiring, with students from all over NYC showing off their cutting-edge projects.
-And of course everyone's awed by the life-size working replica of the Mouse Trap board game.
-Check out our highlight reel from the 2010 fest, and then be sure to buy tickets for this year's edition.
+Of course everyone's awed by the life-size working replica of the Mouse Trap board game.
+Check out our highlight reel from the 2010 fest, and then buy tickets for this year's edition.

 Atlantic Antic – Boerum Hill